The-Academic-Observatory/observatory-platform/docs/telescopes/wos.md

 ## download_data

 Downloads the data.
 Currently it will make API calls for each month of data.
 Extendible to have finer control.
 Throttling and retry limits will be more conservative than the WoS limits.
 See WosTelescope and helper classes for more details.

 ***Obey the bandwidth limits:***

-_Web of science bandwidth limits_
+_Web of science bandwidth limits_ (see [link](http://help.incites.clarivate.com/wosWebServicesExpanded/bandwidthThrottlingGroup/bandwidthThrottling.html))

 New session creation: 5 per 5-min period.
   * API calls: 2 calls/s
   * Returned results: 100 max per call.